 48 hours on… a Scottish Adventure

-Scotland has an incredible range of adrenaline-pumping activities, unmissable festivals and fantastic family fun, for both the young, and the young at heart!
+Scotland celebrates its Year of Young People throughout 2018, highlighting the destination’s incredible range of adrenaline-pumping activities, unmissable festivals and fantastic family fun, for both the young, and the young at heart!
 Wherever you go in Scotland you’ll find landscapes and cities primed and ready for adventure seekers – here, we take you to the countryside surrounding Edinburgh and Glasgow…just remember to bring all your energy!

 08:00 CLIMB A VOLCANO

 If you’ve stayed overnight in Edinburgh, really kick start your first day of activity by climbing Arthur’s Seat.
 An ancient volcano, Arthur’s Seat sits 251 metres above sea level, which affords such spectacular panoramic views of Edinburgh that you’ll be glad you got up early to catch them.

 Drive half an hour east from Edinburgh to the county of East Lothian, where you’ll be greeted by long, flat stretches of lovely beaches that come with wind and waves conditions ideal for watersports.
 Head to the small coastal town of Longniddry and take to the seas – with qualified instructors – on a thrilling kitesurfing adventure, absorbing the amazing views of the coastline as your glide over the waves.

 13:00 BOOST YOUR ENERGY

 Pick up some lunch to takeaway with you on the two-hour drive to your next destination, St Andrews in Fife; you’re by the coast so there are plenty of fish and chips options!